Eric Bledsoe: Return to Los Angeles (2021–2022)

-On July 26, 2021, it was reported that the Pelicans had agreed to trade Bledsoe, Steven Adams, and the rights to New Orleans' first and second-round picks in the 2021 NBA draft to the Memphis Grizzlies for Jonas Valančiūnas and to rights to Memphis' first and second-round picks in the same draft.
-On August 7, 2021, the trade was completed, with New Orleans sending Bledsoe, Adams, the rights to Ziaire Williams and Jared Butler, and a 2022 protected first round pick to Memphis for Valančiūnas and the rights to Trey Murphy III and Brandon Boston Jr. On August 16, Bledsoe was then traded to the Los Angeles Clippers for Patrick Beverley, Rajon Rondo, and Daniel Oturu.
+On August 7, 2021, Bledsoe was traded along with Steven Adams, the draft rights to Ziaire Williams and Jared Butler, and a 2022 protected first round pick to the Memphis Grizzlies in a three team deal with the Charlotte Hornets.
+The Pelicans received Jonas Valančiūnas and the draft rights to Trey Murphy III and Brandon Boston Jr. from Memphis.
+On August 16, Bledsoe was then traded to the Los Angeles Clippers for Patrick Beverley, Rajon Rondo, and Daniel Oturu.
 On October 21, 2021, Bledsoe suited up as a Clipper for the first time since 2013, recording 22 points, along with 3 steals, in a 115–113 loss to the Golden State Warriors.

 On February 4, 2022, Bledsoe was traded, alongside Keon Johnson, Justise Winslow and a 2025 second-round pick, to the Portland Trail Blazers in exchange for Norman Powell and Robert Covington.
 In Portland, he reunited with Trail Blazers coach Chauncey Billups, whom he was teammates with during the 2011–12 NBA season with the Clippers.
 On March 28, Bledsoe was ruled out for the remainder of the season with pain in his left Achilles tendon.
 He was waived on July 6, having never played a game as a member of the team.

-Shanghai Sharks (2022–present)
+Shanghai Sharks (2022–2025)

 On November 19, 2022, Bledsoe signed with the Shanghai Sharks of the Chinese Basketball Association.